chienyeah/emocare/README.md

 ## Additional Features & Implementation

-We have implemented a comprehensive multimodal system that goes beyond simple text analysis.
+I have implemented a comprehensive multimodal system that goes beyond simple text analysis.
 The key features include:

 ### 1. Multimodal Emotion Recognition
 The system fuses data from three modalities to determine the user's emotional state: